Let's try a new fish today! And we'll make it a pretty one...

 We want both sides of the fish to get some marinade love.
 So dip the skin side of each fillet in the marinade first, then place fish skin side up in the dish, so the flesh of the fish is resting in the marinade.
 Set aside while preparing the creamy chickpeas and spinach.

 Next, heat 3 tablespoons of butter in a large skillet over medium.
 Cook sliced shallots and chopped garlic until softened and translucent, about 3 minutes.
-Next add flour and salt and whisk into the mixture for one minute.
+Add flour and salt and whisk into the mixture for one minute.

 Then add harissa, stock and chickpeas and stir to combine.

 Let the mixture come up to a simmer.
-Afterwards add the thawed and drained spinach and stir into the chickpea mixture.
+Then add thawed and drained spinach and stir into the chickpea mixture.

 Finally, add the heavy cream and pickled giardiniera.
 Taste and adjust seasoning.
 Cover with a lid or tent with aluminum foil and remove from heat.

-To serve, spoon the creamy harissa chickpeas and spinach into a large shallow bowl.
+To serve, spoon the creamy harissa chickpeas and spinach into a shallow bowl.
 Position a pan-seared piece of fish on the chickpeas.
-Finally pile crispy shallots on the fish and scatter the dish with pickled giardiniera.
+Finally, pile crispy shallots on the fish and scatter the dish with pickled giardiniera.

-Serve with warm flatbread and fresh lemons for squeezing over both the fish and the creamy harissa chickpeas and spinach.
+Serve with warm flatbread and fresh lemons for squeezing over both the fish and the creamy harissa chickpeas.

-Several types of fish would be good substitutes, including flounder, halibut and cod.
+Several types of fish would be good substitutes, including snapper, halibut, grouper and cod.
 If you have a preferred variety of white fish fillets - it should work here!

-Served over the creamy harissa chickpeas and spinach, this corvina dish is a one plate wonder.
-I do recommend serving it with warm flatbread to grab up every last drop of the creamy harissa sauce.
-If you must add another side, I would recommend a light, acidic salad like Mediterranean Tossed Salad or Gazpacho Salad.
+Corvina fillets served over the creamy harissa chickpeas and spinach make this dish is a one-plate wonder.
+I recommend serving it with warm flatbread to soak up every last drop of the creamy harissa sauce.
+If you must add another side, I would recommend a light, acidic salad like Mediterranean Tossed Salad or Cucumber Gazpacho Salad.

 Frozen fish fillets work well with this recipe.
 Just thaw them in the refrigerator overnight and be sure to dry thoroughly with paper towels before marinating.